Smoked Amberjack

 What Temperature to Smoke the Amberjack Fish

-You need to cook the fish at 225°F on low and indirect heat.
+You need to cook the fish at 225°F on low and indirect heat for roughly 2 hours.

 How to Accurately Monitor the Internal Temp